City-of-Helsinki/kukkuu-ui/README.md

 ### .env variables

-Change REACT_APP_ELIGIBLE_CITIES if you wish to use the project in another city or municipality.
+Change VITE_ELIGIBLE_CITIES if you wish to use the project in another city or municipality.

 ## Available Scripts